smartdevicelink/sdl_core_guides/docs/Transport Manager Programming/index.md

 |||

 !!!
 NOTE
-Implementation (*Impl) classes only represent concretions and may not be named the same in the SDL core project.
+Classes named like *Impl only _represent_ implementations of the abstract sub classes and may not be named the same in the SDL Core project.

 UML Refresher